Chapter 10 : Everyone Wants Me (Dead)

 The tidal wave of footsteps grind to a screeching halt.
-Out of view, Albus and I stop for a grateful moment.
-I rest my forehead against a wall that I swear is the most comfortable surface I've ever felt.
+Out of view, Albus and I stop for a grateful moment and I rest my forehead against the wall.

 A draft chills my right arm and I whirl around to see Hogwarts' beloved celebrity having already fled down the hall.
 Just before he disappears around the bend, he sticks his tongue at me.

 A hawk-like squeal cuts through the air.
 So this is what it's like to be the sickly gazelle.
-On occasion, I've wondered about what must go through their mind as they fall away from their herd, and it's actually quite similar to Hogwarts friendship circles.
+On occasion, I've wondered about what goes through their mind when they fall away from their herd.
+It's quite similar to Hogwarts friendship circles.
 Bonded for ten years, made our pacts in the watering hole, but you'll still let me get mauled by a cheetah.

 I knew I should've done more cardio.